 Because motorcycles are excluded from no fault coverage, the definition of what is a motorcycle comes into question on certain cases.
 Pursuant to Minnesota Statute 65B.43, Subd.
-13, if a two wheeled motorized vehicle has an engine of less than 5 hp it is not a motorcycle.
-This opens no fault medical coverage to people involved in accidents on mopeds and scooters which would not otherwise be available if they had be on a motorcycle.
+13, if a two-wheeled motorized vehicle has an engine of less than 5 hp, it is not a motorcycle.
+This opens no-fault medical coverage to people involved in accidents on mopeds and scooters which would not otherwise be available if they had been on a motorcycle.

 Negligent drivers failing to take notice of motorcyclists are the most frequent cause of Minneapolis motorcycle accidents.
 Drunk driving may also be a factor.
 If your motorcycle accident was caused by a drunk driver, you not only have a claim against the drunk driver personally, you may also have a dram shop claim against the bar that overserved the driver.
 In some circumstances, punitive damages are appropriate.

 Minnesota motorcycle accidents are also sometimes caused by motorcycle driver error, whether by inattention, inexperience or intoxication.
 If you were a passenger on a motorcycle that lost control, you have a claim for your damages against the driver’s insurance on the bike.